-Based on area interests and needs, some courses are offered on a quarterly basis.
-Others are custom designed as needed.
+Courses are offered on a quarterly basis and as needed.

 HUMAN RESOURCES DEVELOPMENT

 Human Resources Development (HRD) is a comprehensive prevocational training and employment program.
 It is designed to assist unemployed and underemployed adults who are either entering the work force or seeking further training.